SKapoor706/Portfolio/Programming Projects/JavaScript/Rock, Paper & Scissors/README.md

-PROJECT TITLE: Car
+PROJECT TITLE: Rock, Paper & Scissors

-PURPOSE OF PROJECT: The purpose was to practice the concept of classes within Python.
+PURPOSE OF PROJECT: Make use of functions to program a game

 VERSION or DATE: July 2015